J.P. Crawford Player Props: Mariners vs. Red Sox

 J.P.
 Crawford At The Plate

-- Crawford has 93 hits this season and a team-best OBP of .376.
+- Crawford leads Seattle with an OBP of .377 this season while batting .266 with 62 walks and 58 runs scored.

-- Among the qualifying batters in baseball, he ranks 52nd in batting average, 14th in on-base percentage, and 97th in slugging.
+- He ranks 50th in batting average, 14th in on base percentage, and 95th in slugging among the qualifying hitters in MLB play.

-- Crawford is batting .389 with one homer during his last games and is on a five-game hitting streak.
+- Crawford enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .375 with one homer.

-- Crawford has picked up an RBI in 24.5% of his games this year, with more than one RBI in 9.2% of his games.
-He has also driven in three or more runs in two contests.
+- Crawford has driven home a run in 24 games this year (24.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.